ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 The RATS architecture defines a handful of conceptual messages (see {{Section 8 of -rats-arch}}), such as evidence and attestation results.
 Each conceptual message can have multiple claims encoding and serialization formats ({{Section 9 of -rats-arch}}).
-Such serialized messages may have to be transported via different protocols - for example, evidence using an EAT {{-rats-eat}} encoding serialized as a CBOR payload in a "background check" topological arrangement, or attestation results as Attestation Results for Secure Interactions (AR4SI) {{-rats-ar4si}} payloads in "passport" mode.
+Throughout their lifetime, RATS conceptual message are typically transported over different protocols.
+For example, EAT {{-rats-eat}} evidence in a "background check" topological arrangement first flows from Attester to Relying Party, and then from Relying Party to Verifier, over separate protocol legs.
+Attestation Results for Secure Interactions (AR4SI) {{-rats-ar4si}} payloads in "passport" mode would go first from Verifier to Attester and then, at a later point in time and over a different channel, from Attester to Relying Party.

-In order to minimize the cost associated with registration and maximize interoperability, it is desirable to reuse their typing information across such boundaries.
+It is desirable to reuse any typing information associated with the messages across such protocol boundaries in order to minimize the cost associated with type registrations and maximize interoperability.

 This document defines two encapsulation formats for RATS conceptual messages that aim to achieve the goals stated above.